sa2c/CellProfiler-RunOnCluster/README.md

 ## Installation
 ### Windows
-Currently testing CellProfiler 4.2.1 (https://cellprofiler.org/releases) on Windows with Python 3.8.
+Currently testing CellProfiler 4.2.1 (https://cellprofiler.org/releases) on Windows 10 with Python 3.8.

-A precompiled executable with default settings for the Sunbird cluster in Swansea is provided in [releases](https://github.com/sa2c/CellProfiler-RunOnCluster/releases/download/v1.0/CellProfiler.exe).
+Previously, a precompiled executable with default settings for the Sunbird cluster in Swansea was provided in [releases](https://github.com/sa2c/CellProfiler-RunOnCluster/releases/download/v1.0/CellProfiler.exe).
 These executables require that a Java Runtime Environment is installed.
 You can get one for example form the [Java downloads page](https://www.java.com/en/download/).

 ### Source Installation

 When running on Linux or developing your own plugins, the most straight forward method is to copy the plugin sources to your Cellprofiler plugins directory.

 Follow the instructions for installing CellProfiler on the [wiki](https://github.com/CellProfiler/CellProfiler/wiki).
 Choose you operating system on the right side panel.
 Once you have installed CellProfiler, set the plugins directory in Cellprofiler preferences.
-Download [the plugins](https://github.com/sa2c/CellProfiler-RunOnCluster/archive/master.zip) and copy move the files to your plugins directory.
+Download [the plugins](https://github.com/sa2c/CellProfiler-RunOnCluster/archive/master.zip) and move the files to your plugins directory.

 In the plugins directory, install the additional requirements for the plugins:
 ```
 pip install git+https://github.com/sa2c/Rynner.git
 ```

-Install ``numpy`` module if you don't have.
+*Install ``numpy`` module if you don't have.
 ```
 pip install numpy
 ```